 Fordham Prep will introduce a new senior level social studies course, which will focus on civics in the first semester and economics in the second.

 The Initiative also establishes the FitzSimons Symposium—an annual event which brings to the Fordham Prep campus two expert speakers, along with a moderator, representing divergent views on a current political, constitutional or social topic.
-The Junior and Senior classes will participate in the inaugural Symposium in the Spring of 2022.
+The Junior and Senior classes participate in the inaugural Symposium.
 The symposium aims strengthen extra-curricular offerings and programs to promote robust and open dialogue.
 This will be done through investing in our Speech & Debate Team to attract more student participation, sponsoring civics related “town halls” and simulation exercises and activities like virtual mid-term and presidential elections, and mock supreme court trials.

 We believe that when people come together with passionate views to defend their positions and engage in meaningful and respectful dialogue, new understanding, intellectual growth, and tolerance will emerge.